 Prior to joining Grossman Young & Hammond, Sofia worked as an immigration attorney at Erickson Immigration Group, specializing in international immigration and global mobility.
 There Sofia worked with the global mobility teams at some of the largest companies in Silicon Valley, assisting with their migration needs world-wide.
 Before moving to the United States, Sofia spent more than 5 years working on complex antitrust matters at the law firms Herbert Smith, Clifford Chance, and Cederquist.

 Sofia is a member of the American Immigration Lawyers Association, the Swedish-American Chamber of Commerce of Washington, DC, and the DC chapter of the Swedish Women’s Educational Association a global network with 7,000 Swedish speaking women promoting Swedish language, culture and tradition.
 Sofia and her husband live in Washington, DC, with their son.

-Sofia speaks native Swedish and fluent English, and has near-native comprehension of Norwegian and Danish.
+Sofia speaks native Swedish and fluent English.